A Witches Ritual: Mullein Torches

 Mullein, a biennial plant, follows a remarkable two-year growth cycle from germination to flowering and seed production.
 During its initial year, the plant forms a low-lying cluster of velvety, tender leaves known as a basal rosette.
 These leaves, renowned for their expectorant properties, are often incorporated into smoking blends as a bulking agent.
 In the subsequent year, Mullein reemerges in early spring, once again assuming the form of a rosette.
 However, it swiftly shoots up a towering flowering stem that blossoms from June to September.
 As the plant nears the end of its life cycle, Mullein proudly stands tall, leaving behind a dried stalk.
 This very stalk is precisely what we require for our project!
 For more in depth information on Mullein head to the herbarium section of the website.

-Each Mullein torch possesses its own distinctiveness, showcasing the essence of its beauty.
-When you are prepared to employ it, insert the torch stem firmly into the earth or remove the base and position it within a taper holder.
-Truncate the tip of the torch, granting access to ignite the "wick," which comprises the actual Mullein stalk.
+Each mullein torch carries its own unique energy, reflecting the beauty of its craftsmanship.
+When you're ready to use it, stick the torch firmly in the earth, or remove the base and place it securely in a taper holder.
+Trim the tip of the torch to reveal the "wick," which is the mullein stalk itself, ready to ignite.

-The Mullein torch will gracefully burn at an approximate rate of 15 minutes per inch, ideally consumed in its entirety in one session.
-However, if necessary, you may extinguish it safely by dipping it in water and subsequently cut the stalk for multiple uses.
-These torches emit minimal smoke, rendering them suitable for indoor use, although exercising caution is advisable.
+A mullein torch burns steadily, with an average rate of about 15 minutes per inch, and is best used in a single session for its full effect.
+However, if needed, you can safely extinguish it by dipping it in water and trimming the stalk for future use.
+These torches emit minimal smoke, making them suitable for indoor rituals—just be sure to practice caution and fire safety as always.

 Additional Notes: